 Those who exercise self-supporting ordained ministry in parishes, chaplaincies, schools, and workplaces are well aware of the unique possibilities and pressures inherent in exercising ordained ministry outside of what is regarded as 'the norm' - as if such a ministry exists.
 We hope very much that this guidance will help sustain you in your calling and ministry.
-We are also aware that there is more we need to hear and learn, so please do not hesitate to be in touch with us and with Lyndon with your feedback and suggestions.
+We are also aware that there is more we need to hear and learn, so please do not hesitate to be in touch with us and with the Bishop's Adviser for Self-Supporting Ordained Ministry with your feedback and suggestions.